 End the Emotional Pain Rollercoaster.
 Gain Stability & Happiness Through Recovery Treatment.
 Start Mental Health Counseling Today.
 Get Free No-obligation Guidance by Behaviroal Health Specialists Who Understand Mental Health Recovery.

-Can you drink alcohol with anxiety pills?
-Anxiety medication and alcohol: More anxiety or depression could be present.
-Drinking can negate the therapeutic effects of your antidepressant, making the management of your symptoms more challenging.
-Alcohol may appear to lift your spirits momentarily, but ultimately, it worsens the signs of anxiety and depression.
+The answer is no. Drinking medications for anxiety and alcohol abuse could only result in more anxiety or depression.
+Drinking can counteract the therapeutic effects of your antidepressant, making the management of your symptoms more difficult.
+Alcohol may appear to lift your spirits momentarily, but eventually, it exacerbates the signs of anxiety and depression.